Snout & About Program

 - Return time: 11 a.m. to 1 p.m.

 Please visit our Facebook Page for the most up-to-date schedule and announcements in case of inclement weather.

 The program is first come, first serve.
 No registration is needed.
 Participants can fill out the form at time of check out or download and print the form ahead of time.
-For additional Information call 757-382-8080, Option 1, or email Krista Loveless Outreach Coordinator.
+For additional Information call 757-382-8080, Option 1, or email our Outreach Coordinator.

 The program is part of a groundbreaking study on foster care that will help save the lives of homeless dogs across the country.
 The goal of this 100-shelter nationwide study, carried out by Arizona State University in conjunction with Virginia Polytechnic Institute and State University and funded by Maddie's Fund, a national family foundation established by Dave and Cheryl Duffield to revolutionize the status and well-being of companion animals, is to learn more about how fostering programs affect dogs, shelter staff and volunteers.
 Foster programs, of any length, help reduce stress for dogs in kennels and provide them with enrichment and increased their visibility in the community with potential adopters.
 They provide shelters with valuable insight into a dog's personality and their behavior outside a shelter environment.
 It's also a great excuse to do something new or explore in Hampton Roads!